Luxed/nvim-config/notes.md

 ### nvim-treesitter

-- ~~Doesn't update properly when doing some actions and needs to be completely refreshed~~ Didn't notice the issue anymore, might be fixed.
 - Highlighting doesn't look all that good on all themes out of the box
 - `nvim-ts-rainbow` performs extremely poorly and makes Neovim feel like Visual Studio
+- Folds do not get updated until I reload the file with `:e`

 ### completion-nvim

 - Orders things weirdly (maybe setting the sorting to "none" would resolve this issue?)
 - Flickers when using "fuzzy" matching strategy (not a deal breaker, but it makes it look much less polished than other completion plugins)
-- Chain completion just isn't my thing (maybe)
+- Chain completion just isn't my thing.
 - (most likely Neovim related issue) Documentation popup sometimes gets collapsed by my folds configuration ("syntax" globally + folded by default)
-  Folding would need to be disabled globally and setup for every filetypes I want

 ### built-in lsp

 - Find a way to remove annoying quickfix list being automatically shown on "go to definition"

+### telescope

+- error when changing to a branch a with a lot of commits (`cend` variable is nil, add check)
+- Going to a file doesn't enable folds